adikari/dotfiles/README.md

 My development set up is fully on commandline, with combination of many tools.
 This project have all the configuration for the tools that I have written and improved over years.
 As I am working between multiple machines, I wanted to centralize all my configurations and this is the product.

+## Dependencies

+Currently this dotfiles depends on the following.
+I will make these optional in future and add ability to turn them on or off.

+1. eclipse (headless or GUI)
+2. eclim
+3. ctags
+4. fortune

 ## How to set up

 The setup of dotfiles is done using the `init.sh` script.